 Was that a ghost or were we dreaming fools?
 That haunted church was down the line.

 We studied lost philosophies and burned a hole inside of time,

 Discovered hidden passageways, unlocked with esoteric rhyme.

-And I felt I held the power to heal the lonely, sick, and lame
+And I felt I held the power to summon gods with secret names

-And light my way to freedom’s shore with Richard, Samuel, and James.
+And fight my way to freedom’s shore with Richard, Samuel, and James.

-This was many years ago, the year Dick Nixon dumped the law,
+This was a thousand years ago, the year Dick Nixon doped the laws,

-Somebody else’s President, and we could see his tragic flaw.
+Somebody else’s President, well… we could see his tragic flaws.

 We were reading William Blake, Thomas Paine, and Kerouac,